What Is AI Reputation Management? Definition, Framework, and Key Components

 That response does more than acknowledge the review.
 It adds substance.
 It reflects the restaurant’s actual product, addresses the concern with a useful recommendation, and sounds like it came from a business that knows its own operation.

 That is the difference between AI that simply generates words and AI that supports real hospitality.
 The first response checks the box.
-The second builds trust and drives conversion.
+The second builds trust and supports customer acquisition.

 Advanced AI matters here because it is the only practical way to provide relevant and useful personalization without writing the personalization yourself.
 Advanced AI can recognize what kind of response the moment calls for and weave brand-relevant messaging into the reply without sounding canned.